UeFan/Heatmap-for-visualizing-clustering-result/README.md

 **`size_bar`** : A bool controls whether show the size bar (legend of cell size) or not.

+**`space_in_size_bar`** : An integer controls how many cube cells are shown in the size bar.
+If set to 1, there will be 11 cube cells.
+If set to 2, there will be 6. cells.

 Example
 ---------------

 Please refer to the example.ipynb

+A new example that visualize the data of mobile app usage is avaliabel in .\visualize_app_usage\.

 Acknowledgment
 ---------------